Member Account

 Readers who are aware of intelligence-related books that align with their career experience and who would like to leverage their expertise to contribute a 500-word review on the title, please contact the editor at winseditor@afio.com.

-Released to the publicmembers on 28 April 2025
+Released to the publicmembers on 13 May 2025

-Run time: 44 minutes
+Run time: 33 minutes with many Q&As.

 To view our other publicly available AFIO Now videos, please visit our YouTube page .
 To listen to the AFIO Now series as audio only, please visit our Podcast page.
 "AFIO Now" Interviews and Podcasts are sponsored by Northwest Financial Advisors.